hwstar/6volt-5W-solar-cc/README.md

 **Firmware**

 The firmware is hosted as a separate project on my github pages.
-The project is named fw-6volt-5W-solar-cc.
+See [fw-6volt-5W-solar-cc](https://github.com/hwstar/fw-6volt-5W-solar-cc).
 For more details on the firmware features, please visit the firmware page.

 **Python/tkinter utility**